 Holly Does a Dallas

 "A Perfect Christmas" is also known as "Holly's Holiday" but I reckon a better title would have been "Holly Does a Dallas" and by that I am on about the soap "Dallas".
-You may be puzzled but for those who grew up watching the escapades of Bobby and JR Ewing will remember how after being killed off Bobby stepped out of a shower meaning an entire series was a dream and we geta play on that idea here.
+You may be puzzled but for those who grew up watching the escapades of the Ewing family will remember how after being killed off Bobby miraculously stepped out of a shower meaning an entire season was a dream and we get a play on that idea here.
 But I am jumping ahead as what "A Perfect Christmas" is is another made for TV Christmas romance which is a sort of variation on the fun "Mannequin".
-It is everything you expect from this sort of movie which means it is totally unrealistic but fun and makes a point about the ideal of a perfect life and perfect romance being unattainable.
+It is everything you expect from this sort of movie which means it is totally unrealistic but fun and makes a point not only how perfection is not always perfection.

-So I mentioned the 80s movie "Mannequin" already and when you compare "A Perfect Christmas" to it "A Perfect Christmas" is inferior and honestly annoying.
-The trouble is that what "A Perfect Christmas" wants to be is a fun romance where of course Holly thinks she finds her ideal man but discovers that maybe ideal is not what she really wanted after all but it just ends up corny.
+So I mentioned the 80s movie "Mannequin" already and when you compare "A Perfect Christmas" to it "A Perfect Christmas" is clearly inferior and honestly annoying.
+The trouble is that what "A Perfect Christmas" wants to be is a fun romance where of course Holly thinks she has found her ideal man but discovers that maybe ideal is not what she really wanted after all but it just ends up corny.
 In fact it is all 3 C's, that is corny, cheesy and cliche and it is all a little too much, too annoying for being too bubbly, false and full of over the top characters and fantasy false dialogue.
-Maybe the lack of subtlety is amusing for a young audience but is too much for me as is the homage to "Dallas" moment which arrives towards the end.
+Maybe the lack of subtlety is amusing for a young audience but is too much for me as is what I call a "Dallas" moment.

 What this all boils down to is that "A Perfect Christmas" isn't anything new and is just another made for TV Christmas movie but it is one which is sadly annoying because it is so corny.